-Student or doctoral studet, do you need support and motivation in searching for your career path?
+Student or doctoral student, do you need support and motivation in defining your career path?
 Do you want to discuss work life and studies with an experienced professional?
 Read more about the mentoring programme and apply!

-Mentoring is a relationship and confidential discussions between an experienced individual with a HE degree (mentor) and a Master's degree or doctoral student of the University of Oulu (mentee) that lasts about six months.
+Mentoring is a relationship and confidential discussions between an experienced individual with a higher education degree (mentor) and a Master's or doctoral student of the University of Oulu (mentee) that lasts about six months.
 During this time the mentor supports the student in decision-making as well as career planning and management.

-Mentoring is about mutual benefits both to students and mentors.
+Mentoring is mutually beneficial to both students and mentors.
 Through discussions the students can develop their professional and personal skills.
-For mentors the programme offers an opportunity to get to know the new generation of the university and what the studies consist nowadays, network and have a say at the university.
+For mentors the programme offers an opportunity to network, get to know the new generation of the university, learn what studies consist of nowadays, and have a say at the university.